Student Health and Wellness

 Students who need to be examined by a physician or nurse practitioner for an illness or injury will be referred to their primary care physician or a Swedish Medical Group or one of two NorthShore Immediate Care locations.

 Physical exams and other lab tests for students may be done with your primary care physician, a physician from Swedish Medical Group (SMG) or a provider at NorthShore Immediate Care.
-You will need to schedule an appointment independently.
+You will need to come to Health Services at 3317 W Foster to pick up a referral or a lab requisition form.

 Students are required by the State of Illinois to submit proof of up-to-date immunizations for Measles, Mumps, Rubella (or MMR) and Diphtheria, Tetanus, and Pertussis.
 Students who are under the age of 22 are also required to show proof of meningococcal conjugate vaccine.